Title and statement of responsibility area

 Name of creator

-Douglas V. Parker was born 24 Nov 1925 to Jessie George and Walter Parker in Mazenod, Saskatchewan.
+Douglas V. Parker was born on June 25th, 1930 to Frank and Lillian Parker in Toronto, Ontario.

 A longtime resident of Edmonton, he taught in the Faculty of Education at the University of Alberta and received the title of Professor Emeritus upon his retirement.
 Parker’s interest in numerous historical topics made him a frequent researcher at, as well as donor to, the City of Edmonton Archives.